 - Martindale Hubbell™ Top Rated Lawyer in 'Land Use And Zoning,' 2013

-- Planning, Design and Policy: Executive Committee, Boston Municipal Research Bureau; Advisory Board and Management Committee, ULI Boston; Contributing Editor, ArchitectureBoston Magazine; Chair, Strategic Planning Committee, Loeb Fellowship Alumni Council
+- Planning, Design and Policy: Chair, 2014-2017, and current member of the Executive Committee, Boston Municipal Research Bureau; Advisory Board and Management Committee, ULI Boston; Contributing Editor, ArchitectureBoston Magazine; Chair, Social Impact Initiative, Loeb Fellowship Alumni Council

 - Regulatory Reform: City of Boston Inclusionary Development Policy Mayor's Working Group; MEPA Climate Change Adaptation Advisory Committee; Chapter 91 Facilities of Public Accommodation Task Force; NAIOP Article 80 Task Force